regardscitoyens/nosfinanceslocales_scraper/README.md

 Usage
 =====

-For example, to scrap data of every towns on the fiscal year 2012, run the root
+For example, to scrap data of every towns on the fiscal year 2012, run in the root
 dir:
 `scrapy crawl localgouv -o scrapped_data_dir/localgouv_2012.json -t json -a year=2012`

 Requirements
 ===========
 [See requirements.txt file.](requirements.txt)

+TODO
+====

+ * doc
+ * get simple stats on scraped data to check its quality